phr00t/jMonkeyVR/README.md

 SteamVR is required.
 You can download & install it free with the Steam client (under Tools).

-See <a href="https://github.com/phr00t/jmonkeyengine-virtual-reality/blob/master/test/jmevr/TestOpenVR.java">TestOpenVR.java</a> to see a full example of how to set up an application to use VR hardware & jME3.
+See <a href="https://github.com/phr00t/jMonkeyVR/blob/master/test/jmevr/TestjMonkeyVR.java">TestOpenVR.java</a> to see a full example of how to set up an application to use VR hardware & jME3.

+<b>OSVR Support is a work-in-progress!</b>

 <b>Adding OpenVR support to your application:</b>